With 575 new infections, Maine exceeds 100,000 COVID-19 cases since pandemic began

 The seven-day daily case average sits at 457, which is down from 517 cases two weeks ago but identical to the average this time last month.

+The virus continues to spread in schools.
+According to data updated Thursday, there are 125 schools across the state that are dealing with an active outbreak of at least three cases that are epidemiologically linked.
+That’s up from 111 outbreaks last week.
+The number of cases associated with schools is 2,196.

+Many, but not all, schools have universal masking policies to help combat spread of the virus.
+Officials in Auburn recently decided to institute a mask mandate at Edward Little High School following an outbreak there.

-Transmission has been occurring more heavily in counties with lower vaccination rates as the delta variant continues to spread throughout some states like Maine while receding in other parts of the country that saw spikes in the summer.
+Transmission continues to be heaviest in counties with lower vaccination rates as the delta variant continues to spread throughout some states like Maine, while receding in other parts of the country that saw spikes in the summer.

 The seven-day case average in the U.S. was just over 73,000 on Friday, about half what it was this time last month, according to the U.S. CDC.
 The country is averaging 1,252 deaths from COVID-19 per day, which is down 29 percent from 1,769 on average one month ago.

-Hospitalizations had not been updated Friday morning, but as of Thursday there were 197 individuals hospitalized with COVID-19 in Maine.
-Of those, 71 were in critical care and 31 were on ventilators.
+Hospitalizations decreased to 193 on Friday, down by 10 since Tuesday.
+Of those, 65 are in critical care and 26 are on ventilators.
 Recent hospitalizations have been dominated by unvaccinated individuals or by vaccinated people who are older and have other health problems, officials have said.

-As of Friday, the state has administered 900,053 final doses of vaccine.
-That represents 67 percent of all Mainers and 76 percent of those 12 and older who are eligible.
-In addition, 70,784 third doses have been administered.
-As has been the case for months, vaccination rates remain low in many rural counties and among younger adults.
+Northern Light Health, one of the state’s largest health care providers, said Friday that it plans to begin online registration for Moderna and Johnson & Johnson boosters on Monday and will begin administering shots on Thursday.
+Northern Light officials stressed that boosters should be prioritized for older individuals and those who are at high risk because of health conditions or their job.

+“The most important thing we can do to stop serious illness from COVID-19 is to ensure that every eligible person completes their initial vaccination series,” the company said in a statement.

-In addition to additional doses for adults, children between the ages of 5 and 11 could be eligible for the Pfizer vaccine next month after the U.S. CDC’s advisory committee meets Nov.
+Children between 5 and 11 could be eligible for the Pfizer vaccine next month after the U.S. CDC’s advisory committee meets Nov.
 2-3 to review data and make its recommendation.
 Health officials and schools across the state already have begun preparing to roll out shots to younger children.

 Send questions/comments to the editors.